tldr-pages/tldr/pages/common/ical.md

 # ical

-> Program to display english Calendar on your terminal
+> Program to display english Calendar on your terminal.

 - Display current month's calendar